jnodes/shenbury-ai/METADAO-LISTING.md

 ## Business Model & Technology Licensing

-Our business model is built on licensing our proprietary "Dynasty X" AI-Powered Provenance Protocol technology.
+Our business model is built on licensing our proprietary Shenbury AI-Powered Provenance Protocol technology.
 The SHBY token represents a stake in the ecosystem built around this innovative technology platform.

 ### Technology Platform
-The launch is backed by our proprietary AI technology stack, including the "Dynasty X" AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
+The launch is backed by our proprietary AI technology stack, including the Shenbury AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
 This technology represents years of research and development in autonomous AI systems for asset verification.

 ### Revenue Projections (Projections)
 Our revenue projections are based on a simplified fee structure for bringing high-value pieces to auction: